top of page

 “Turn away from evil and do good; seek peace and pursue it.”
 Psalm 34:14

-One of the joys of living in the urban downtown sprawl of historic Puebla is that we have not been shackled to the confines of car.
-We walk to school every day, we walk to buy our groceries, and we walk to a host of amazing restaurants, parks, and coffee shops that are all within a stone’s throw.
-Both being native Texans we have always been fascinated at the thought of living without a car and it has been extremely freeing…how ironic.
-But we do have access to a car and twice now in 4 months I have jumped behind the wheel to usher us around our new home.
+One of the joys of living in the urban downtown sprawl of historic Puebla, Mexico, is that we have not been shackled to the confines of car.
+We walk to school every day, we walk to buy our groceries, and we walk to a host of amazing restaurants, parks, and coffee shops that are all within a stone’s throw of our abode.
+Both being native Texans, we have always been fascinated at the thought of living without a car and it has been extremely freeing…how ironic as we think a car means total freedom.
+But we do have access to a car and twice now in 5 months I have jumped behind the wheel to chauffeur us around our new home.
 And just like riding a bike, it all came back.
 Strap in, push the gas and simple turn that wheel where you want to go.
 And so it also is in this life, strap in, take every day as it comes and then steer your life in the direction you think it should go.
-The real question is, where are you getting your directions, and do you always steer in that direction?
+The real question is however, where are you getting your directions, and do you always steer in that direction?

-Psalm 34 is clearly labeled in its source inspiration.
+Psalm 34 is clearly labeled in its source inspiration at the beginning of the song.
 David was on the run from Saul and in fear for his life, he strayed too far into the land of the enemy, the Philistines.
-David believed that he would be killed by Saul so he did what most of us would do, he created great distance between himself and his enemy.
-But in doing so, in steering his own life, he ended up right out of the frying pan and right in the fire.
-Finding himself in dire straits, he acts crazy, foams at the mouth and succeeds in getting himself kicked out of the royal Philistinian throneroom.
-He quickly makes haste back to the unknown, yet more secure setting of a remote cave.
-I think that as David got back to the familiar confines of a lonely cave, he thanked God for it and wondered how he had ever allowed himself to do his own steering.
+David believed that he would indeed be killed by Saul so he did what most of us would do, he created great distance between himself and his enemy.
+But in doing so, in steering his own life where he thought it should go, he ended up jumping right out of the frying pan and right into the fire.
+Finding himself in dire straits as the Phillistine king recognized David as the very one that had been instrumental in striking down thousands of his warriors, David resorts to acting crazy, foams at the mouth, and succeeds in getting himself kicked out of the royal Philistinian throneroom.
+David quickly makes haste back to the unknown, yet more secure setting, of a remote desolate cave.
+I like to think that as David got back to the familiar confines of yet another lonely cave, he thanked God for it and wondered how he had ever allowed himself to do his own steering.
 You see, when we take the wheel with no Godly GPS direction in our hearts, our journeys will be wayward indeed.

 “And the Lord will guide you continually and satisfy your desire in scorched places and make your bones strong; and you shall be like a watered garden, like a spring of water, whose waters do not fail.”
 Isaiah 58:11